Samuel Nicholson: Personal life

 The son of Joseph and Hannah Scott Nicholson, Samuel Nicholson was born in Chestertown, Maryland.
 He married Mary Dowse, sister of Edward Dowse, on February 9, 1780, and had "a large family of children".
 They lived in Dedham, Massachusetts, and at least three of their daughters were baptized in the Episcopal Church there.
+During the construction of the Constitution, Nicholson, former Congressman Fisher Ames, and others tried to get President John Adams to appoint Rev. William Montague, the church's rector, as the chaplain.

 Service in American Revolution

 Nicholson was a captain in the Continental Navy.
 He served as a lieutenant aboard Bonhomme Richard under John Paul Jones who at the time was commander of Deane, which was used to capture three British sloops-of-war.
 Nicholson also commanded Dolphin in 1776.

 Post revolution service

 By the time the American Revolution was finally won there were few ships to speak of in the young American Navy.
 The navy, like the army, was largely disbanded, with many naval vessels being sold or turned into merchantman vessels.
 Now that America had won its independence it no longer had the protection of the British navy and had to defend its own interests abroad.
 The idea of an American Navy was the subject of much debate between the Federalists who favored a strong navy and the anti-federalists who felt the money required for a navy would be better spent elsewhere.
 However the repeated threats from France and the Barbary states of North Africa had given cause to now consider resorting to more forceful measures to procure the security of American shipping interests.